Would you like to know more about amateur (ham) radio?

 Join the very informal KK4XA Morning Net every Monday through Thursday morning at 9:00 A.M. on the W4OLB Club Repeater (146.655 MHz, Tone 100.0 Hz), the W4OLB 443.075 Mhz, Tone 100.0 Hz) or the KK4XA DMR Repeater, 444.075 MHz, CC1, TG 314742.
 We also invite you to join the Zoom Conference, just click here and use passcode 'w4olb' to join the KK4XA Morning Net Zoom.

-The KK4XA DMR repeater is connected to the internet via Brandmeister, thus these two repeaters can be accessed from anywhere by connecting to DMR Talk Group 314742.
+The KK4XA DMR repeater is privately owned and is connected to the internet via the Brandmeister reflector system, thus these two repeaters can be accessed from anywhere by connecting to DMR Talk Group 314742.

 >>>>> NEXT TEST SESSIONS <<<<<